-- 8.1 Constructive relationships and clear contractual arrangements with all health providers where students gain their midwifery practice experience and processes to ensure these are regularly evaluated and updated. - 8.2 Risk management strategies in all environments where students are placed to gain their midwifery practice experience and processes to ensure these are regularly reviewed and updated. - 8.3 Midwifery practice experiences provide timely opportunities for experiential learning of curriculum content that is progressively linked to the attainment of the National Competency Standards for the Midwife. - 8.4 Each student is provided with a variety of midwifery practice experiences with opportunities for intraprofessional and interprofessional learning and the development of knowledge, skills and behaviours for collaborative practice. - 8.5 Policies and procedures for effective and ethical49 recruitment processes that enable women to participate freely and confidentially in continuity of care experiences and students to engage readily with women who consent to participate. - 8.6 Clearly articulated models of supervision, support, facilitation and assessment are in place for all midwifery practice experience settings, including all aspects of continuity of care experiences, so students can achieve the required learning outcomes and National Competency Standards for the Midwife. - 8.7 Mechanisms to monitor and verify the progress and documentation of each student's achievement of all required midwifery practice experiences. - 8.8 Academics, midwives and other health professionals engaged in supervising, supporting and/or assessing students during midwifery practice experiences are adequately prepared for the role and seek to incorporate cultural, contemporary and evidence-based Australian and international perspectives on midwifery practice. - 8.9 Assessment of midwifery competence within the context of the midwifery practice experience, including continuity of care, is undertaken by a midwife practicing in
+- 8.1 Constructive relationships and clear contractual arrangements with all health providers where students gain their midwifery practice experience and processes to ensure these are regularly evaluated and updated. - 8.2 Risk management strategies in all environments where students are placed to gain their midwifery practice experience and processes to ensure these are regularly reviewed and updated. - 8.3 Midwifery practice experiences provide timely opportunities for experiential learning of curriculum content that is progressively linked to the attainment of the National Competency Standards for the Midwife. - 8.4 Each student is provided with a variety of midwifery practice experiences with opportunities for intraprofessional and interprofessional learning and the development of knowledge, skills and behaviours for collaborative practice. - 8.5 Policies and procedures for effective and ethical46 recruitment processes that enable women to participate freely and confidentially in continuity of care experiences and students to engage readily with women who consent to participate. - 8.6 Clearly articulated models of supervision, support, facilitation and assessment are in place for all midwifery practice experience settings, including all aspects of continuity of care experiences, so students can achieve the required learning outcomes and National Competency Standards for the Midwife. - 8.7 Mechanisms to monitor and verify the progress and documentation of each student's achievement of all required midwifery practice experiences. - 8.8 Academics, midwives and other health professionals engaged in supervising, supporting and/or assessing students during midwifery practice experiences are adequately prepared for the role and seek to incorporate cultural, contemporary and evidence-based Australian and international perspectives on midwifery practice. - 8.9 Assessment of midwifery competence within the context of the midwifery practice experience, including continuity of care, is undertaken by a midwife practicing in

-49 For an explanation of what is considered ethical midwifery practice see: Code of professional conduct for midwives in Australia.
+46 For an explanation of what is considered ethical midwifery practice see: Code of professional conduct for midwives in Australia.
 Viewed at: www.nursingmidwiferyboard.gov.au/Codes-Guidelines-Statements/Codes-Guidelines.aspx#codeofethics on 5 February 2015.

-- Australia with current skills needed to assess undergraduate students against the National Competencies for the Midwife.
-50 - 8.10 Appropriate resources are provided, monitored and evaluated to support students while on midwifery practice experience, including continuity of care experiences. - 8.11 The inclusion of periods of midwifery practice experience in the program, so students can complete the following minimum51, supervised midwifery practice experience requirements.52
+- Australia with current skills needed to assess undergraduate students against the National Competencies for the Midwife.47 - 8.10 Appropriate resources are provided, monitored and evaluated to support students while on midwifery practice experience, including continuity of care experiences. - 8.11 The inclusion of periods of midwifery practice experience in the program, so students can complete the following minimum48, supervised midwifery practice experience requirements.49

-Continuity of care experiences
+Continuity of care experiences - recruitment may occur from 28 weeks onwards

 - a.
 Experience in woman-centred care as part of continuity of care experiences.
-The student is supported to: - establish, maintain and conclude a professional relationship while experiencing continuity with individual women through pregnancy, labour and birth, and the postnatal period, regardless of model of care - ii. provide midwifery care within a professional practice setting and under the supervision of a midwife - iii.
-Refer to Question 5, pp. 17-18. - iv. maintain a record of each engagement incorporating regular reflection and review by the education or health service provider.
+The student is supported to: - establish, maintain and conclude a professional relationship while experiencing continuity with individual women through pregnancy, labour and birth, and the postnatal period, regardless of model of care - ii. provide midwifery care within a professional practice setting and under the supervision of a midwife - iii. engage with a minimum of 2 women engagement involves attending four antenatal visits, two postnatal visits and the labour and birth - iv. maintain a record of each engagement incorporating regular reflection and review by the education or health service provider.